Office of the Inspector General

 Risk Assessment and Work Plan

-The OIG also is responsible for coordinating internal investigations designed to help in detecting and deterring fraud, waste, abuse, mismanagement and misconduct in the State Courts System.
+The OIG also is responsible for coordinating internal investigations designed to help in detecting and deterring fraud, waste, abuse, mismanagement, and misconduct in the State Courts System.
 Investigations are administrative (non-criminal) and are related to alleged violations of State laws or State Court System rules and regulations.

-If you would to file a complaint with the OIG, please see the contact information on this page.
-Also, the State of Florida has established the following hotlines where citizens can submit, without leaving their names, complaints of fraud, waste, abuse, or misuse of State resources:
+In addition, the State of Florida has established the following hotlines where citizens can submit, without leaving their names, complaints of fraud, waste, abuse, or misuse of State resources: